SANSA-Stack/SANSA-Stack/sansa-ml/README.md

 ### AutoSparql Generation for Feature Extraction
 [AutoSparql Generation for Feature Extraction (code)](https://github.com/SANSA-Stack/SANSA-Stack/blob/feature/rdf2feature/sansa-ml/sansa-ml-spark/src/main/scala/net/sansa_stack/ml/spark/utils/FeatureExtractingSparqlGenerator.scala):
 This modules creates a SPARQL query traversing the tree to gain literals which can be used as features for common feature based Machine Learning Approaches.
-It needs only knowledge the RDF structure to specify the WHERE clause, how to read the entities, for which we want to have the structure to fetch connected features.
+The user needs only to specify the WHERE clause, how to reach the entities, which should be considered as seeds/roots for graph traversal.
+This traversal will then provide a SPARQL Query to fetch connected features from Literals.
 As sample usage would be:
 ```
 val inputFilePath: String = this.getClass.getClassLoader.getResource("utils/test.ttl").getPath
 val seedVarName = "?seed"